The Delicious Pomegranate

 Pomegranate juice will stain, and you don’t want to destroy the seeds while removing them.
 Some people cut them in half through the middle and use a wooden spoon to whack the arils out of the pomegranate.
 We have never found this method particularly effective with our pomegranates.
 It can be rather messy, and ends up bruising a lot of the seeds, especially if they are ripe and juicy.

 What follows is a step-by-step guide on how to eat a pomegranate and effectively open it – which, if done well, results in not one broken seed, and takes hardly any time at all.

 The juice will stain a wood cutting board (you can use vinegar or lemon juice to get the pink out) so you may want to cut on a plastic cutting board.
-Work close to the sink, making cuts and then moving the pomegranate over a large bowl to open.

 1 Make a thin slice on the bottom of the pomegranate: With a sharp knife, slice 1/4-inch off of the stem end of the pomegranate and place the pomegranate cut side down on the cutting board to stabilize it.

 2 Cut around and remove the crown of the pomegranate: Use a paring knife to cut a circle, at a shallow angle, around the crown of the pomegranate, cutting it out.

 You should make about 6 cuts.
 If you can't feel the ridges, don't worry about it, just make several gentle cuts (not so deep as to cut any of the seeds underneath) from top to bottom around the pomegranate.